marion-msft/cto-office-zero-trust/README.md

 - Run the terraform project

 ## :fire: Success Criteria
-- Verify that your web site is accessible throught internet
+- Verify that your website is accessible throught internet
 - Discover how tfstate works